Here’s the Problem

-Women can do all things if given the opportunity.
-I was in high school when Ruth Bader Ginsburg wrote the majority opinion that allowed women to attend Virginia Military Institute, the previously all-male institution.
-It was that opinion that allowed me to attend VMI, where I eventually became one of the institute’s first women graduates.
+I was in high school when Ruth Bader Ginsburg wrote the majority opinion that allowed women to attend Virginia Military Institute, which previously barred women from attending.
+It was that opinion that allowed me to attend VMI, where I eventually became one of the first women to graduate from the Institute.

 That same principle has motivated so much of my work and guides me to blaze trails where one doesn’t exist.
 I ran for office while pregnant with twins.
 I led the fight to have Virginia be the 38th and final state to ratify the Equal Rights Amendment.
-And now, I’m running to become the first Black woman governor in Virginia, and the United States.
+Now, I’m running to become the first Black woman governor in Virginia and the United States.

-- Pushed forward legislation to establish equality in our school dress codes, ensuring restrictions that promote a safe, disciplined school environment that respects students’ religious and ethnic differences
+- Pushed forward legislation to establish equality in our school dress codes, ensuring restrictions that promote a safe school environment that respects students’ religious and ethnic differences.

-- Boldly advocated for paid family and medical leave
+- Advocated for paid family and medical leave.